mauroservienti/milestone.github.io/_posts/2019-03-13-there-is-no-such-thing-as-cross-services-composition.md

 ## Conclusion

-As soon as we allow cross-service data sharing, for example by allowing services to request data from another service, we end up with a the worst of two worlds: a monolith suddenly turns into a distributed monolith with all distributed system problems on top of a monolithic one.
+As soon as we allow cross-service data sharing, for example by allowing services to request data from another service, we end up with the worst of two worlds: a monolith suddenly turns into a distributed monolith with all distributed system problems on top of a monolithic one.
 The system immediately loses two key aspects:

 - Services are not autonomous anymore
 - Services are temporally coupled